blakeblackshear/frigate/README.md

 ### Database
 Event and clip information is managed in a sqlite database at `/media/frigate/clips/frigate.db`.
 If that database is deleted, clips will be orphaned and will need to be cleaned up manually.
 They also won't show up in the Media Browser within HomeAssistant.

+If you are storing your clips on a network share (SMB, NFS, etc), you may get a `database is locked` error message on startup.
+You can customize the location of the database in the config if necessary.

 ### Global Configuration Options
 - `max_seconds`: This limits the size of the cache when an object is being tracked.
 If an object is stationary and being tracked for a long time, the cache files will expire and this value will be the maximum clip length for the *end* of the event.
 For example, if this is set to 300 seconds and an object is being tracked for 600 seconds, the clip will end up being the last 300 seconds.
 Defaults to 300 seconds.